ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 The logging agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an instance of {{site.data.keyword.la_full}}, you must configure a logging agent for each log source that you want to monitor.
 {:shortdesc}

-To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *LogDNA-agent* pod on each node of your cluster.
-The logging agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logging-agent* pod on each node of your cluster.
+The logging agent reads log files from the pod where it is installed, and forwards the log data to your logging instance.

 ## Deploy the logging agent by using kubectl commands
 {: #config_agent_os_kubectl}

-Complete the following steps from the command line to configure your OpenShift cluster to forward logs to your LogDNA instance by using the default YAML file:
+Complete the following steps from the command line to configure your OpenShift cluster to forward logs to your logging instance by using the default YAML file:

 You can use an existing YAML file if you are configuring a newer logging agent version.
 Change the `image` value in your existing YAML file to match the version you are configuring.
 {: note}